Both large & small floor plans are popular among new condo buyers

 At Turnberry Ocean Club Residences in Sunny Isles Beach, Florida, all condos are designed to replicate single-family homes.
-The smallest floor plan has three bedrooms and a den and about 3,000 square feet, says Dan Riordan, president of residential development for Turnberry Associates.
+The smallest floor plan has three bedrooms and a den and about 3,000 square feet, says Dan Riordan, President of Residential Development for Fontainebleau Development.
 Prices range from the upper $3 millions to $35 million for a three-level penthouse with six bedrooms, 9 1/2 bathrooms and a private rooftop swimming pool.

 “Turnberry Ocean Club is a family-oriented community with a ‘white-glove’ lifestyle including a private country club with two golf courses, three swimming pools with cabanas and 70,000 square feet of indoor and outdoor amenities in the 54-story condo building,” Riordan says.
 “Every residence has a family room as well as a separate living room so the kids can entertain in one spaces and the adults can be nearby but separate.”

 Other developers in the Miami area are also building some larger units in their condos, says Riordan, in response to the expanding interest of families purchasing in the area.